wbollock/Radarr-and-Sonarr-Setup/Docker-Compose_Setup.md

 # Yet Another Radarr and Sonarr Guide - Docker Conversion

-Note: this guide assumes you already have these applications installed normally, and want to convert.
-There are plenty of guides on how to install these standalone on Docker.
-Here is a link to my [previous guide](https://github.com/wbollock/Radarr-and-Sonarr-Setup/blob/master/Dockerless_Setup.md).

 Shortly after posting my last guide, I was quickly informed how much better this setup would be with docker.
 Well, here I am, trying to get one monolithic docker compose file for the services previously installed: